OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/media-services/media-services-rest-dynamic-manifest.md

 ## <a name="delete-filters"></a>Excluir filtros
 ### <a name="delete-global-filters"></a>Excluir filtros globais
-toodelete um filtro global, use Olá solicitações HTTP a seguir:
+Para excluir um filtro global, use as seguintes solicitações HTTP:

 #### <a name="http-request"></a>Solicitação HTTP
     DELETE https://media.windows.net/api/Filters('GlobalFilter') HTTP/1.1